 In 2018, Kelly Loeffler became the chief executive officer (CEO) of Bakkt, a subsidiary of Intercontinental Exchange.

-On August 28, 2019, Georgia Senator Johnny Isakson announced his resignation, citing health reasons.
+On August 28, 2019, Georgia Senator Johnny Isakson announced his resignation at the end of the year due to health reasons.

-On December 4, 2019, Kelly Loeffler was appointed by Governor Kemp to fill Senator Isakson's unexpired term until the next statewide election.
+On December 4, 2019, Governor Kemp appointed Kelly Loeffler to fill Johnny Isakson's unexpired term until the next statewide election in November 2020.

-As of December 2019, Kelly Loeffler and her husband, Jeffrey Sprecher, had donated $3.2 million to political committees.
+As of December 2019, Kelly Loeffler and her husband, Jeffrey Sprecher, had donated $3.2 million to political committees, with the majority going to Republicans.

-In December 2019, Kelly Loeffler was appointed by Georgia Governor Brian Kemp to the U.S. Senate following Senator Johnny Isakson's resignation.
+In December 2019, Kelly Loeffler was appointed to the U.S. Senate by Georgia Governor Brian Kemp following Senator Johnny Isakson's resignation due to health reasons.

-On January 6, 2020, Kelly Loeffler was sworn in to the Senate, becoming the second woman to represent Georgia in the U.S. Senate.
+On January 6, 2020, Kelly Loeffler was sworn in to the Senate, becoming the second female to represent Georgia in the U.S. Senate.

-In March 2020, Kelly Loeffler said that the U.S. was "in the best economic position" to handle COVID-19 and criticized Democrats for "play[ing] politics with" COVID-19.
+In March 2020, Kelly Loeffler said that the U.S. was "in the best economic position" to handle COVID-19 and criticized Democrats for "continu[ing] to play politics with" COVID-19.

-On March 19, 2020, financial disclosure documents revealed that Kelly Loeffler and her husband had sold stocks in companies vulnerable to the COVID-19 pandemic after she attended a private briefing on the disease in January 2020.
+On March 19, 2020, federal financial disclosure documents revealed that Kelly Loeffler and her husband had sold stock in companies vulnerable to the COVID-19 pandemic.
+They began selling stocks on January 24, the same day Loeffler attended a private briefing on the disease.

 In May 2020, Kelly Loeffler's husband gave $1 million to a Trump 2020 reelection super PAC.

-On May 26, 2020, the U.S. Department of Justice announced that it had closed its inquiry into Kelly Loeffler's stock trades.
+On May 26, 2020, the U.S. Department of Justice announced that it had closed its inquiry into Kelly Loeffler regarding stock trades.

-On June 16, 2020, the Senate Ethics Committee dismissed the complaint against Kelly Loeffler regarding her stock sales.
+On June 16, 2020, the Senate Ethics Committee dismissed Common Cause's complaint against Kelly Loeffler, stating they found no evidence of violations.

-In July 2020, Kelly Loeffler objected to WNBA players wearing "Black Lives Matter" shirts and suggested they wear American flags instead.
+In July 2020, Kelly Loeffler wrote a public letter objecting to WNBA players wearing shirts with "Black Lives Matter" and "Say Her Name" printed on them.
+She suggested they wear American flags instead.

-In September 2020, Kelly Loeffler introduced legislation to the Senate floor that would bar transgender girls and women from participating in girls' and women's sports.
+In September 2020, Kelly Loeffler introduced legislation to the Senate floor that would bar transgender women from participating in girls' and women's sports.

-In October 2020, Kelly Loeffler blamed the People's Republic of China for President Trump and First Lady Melania Trump's COVID-19 diagnosis.
+In October 2020, Kelly Loeffler blamed the People's Republic of China for Donald Trump and Melania Trump's COVID-19 diagnosis.

-After the November 2020 election, Kelly Loeffler and David Perdue claimed without evidence that there had been unspecified failures in the 2020 U.S. presidential election.
+After the November 2020 election, Kelly Loeffler and David Perdue claimed without evidence that there had been unspecified failures in the 2020 U.S. presidential election and called for the resignation of Georgia secretary of state Brad Raffensperger.

-In November 2020, Newsweek reported Kelly Loeffler's and her husband Jeffrey Sprecher's combined net worth at $800 million, making her the wealthiest sitting U.S. senator at the time.
+In November 2020, Newsweek reported Kelly Loeffler's and Jeffrey Sprecher's combined net worth at $800 million, making her the wealthiest sitting U.S. senator at the time.

-On December 6, 2020, during a debate, Kelly Loeffler repeatedly accused her opponent Raphael Warnock of being a "radical liberal" and refused to admit Joe Biden won the 2020 United States presidential election.
-She also announced her support for $2,000 COVID-19 stimulus payments.
+On December 6, 2020, during a debate, Kelly Loeffler repeatedly accused her opponent Raphael Warnock of being a "radical liberal" and refused to admit Joe Biden won the 2020 presidential election.

-In December 2020, Kelly Loeffler supported a lawsuit by Trump allies seeking to overturn the election results.
-She repeated Trump's baseless claims of fraud because she wanted the support of Trump and his core voters in the January runoff.
+In December 2020, Kelly Loeffler supported a lawsuit by allies of Donald Trump seeking to overturn the election results.

 On January 1, 2021, Kelly Loeffler was absent from the successful override of Trump's veto of the defense spending bill.

-After the attack on the U.S. Capitol on January 6, 2021, Kelly Loeffler announced that she would withdraw her objection to the certification of the electoral votes and later voted to certify.
+After the attack on the U.S. Capitol on January 6, 2021, Kelly Loeffler announced that she would withdraw her objection to the certification of the electoral votes and later voted to certify them.

-During the 2021 United States Electoral College vote count in January 2021, Kelly Loeffler initially planned to vote against the measure but changed her mind after the storming of the U.S. Capitol.
+During the 2021 United States Electoral College vote count in January 2021, Kelly Loeffler, after witnessing the storming of the U.S. Capitol, changed her mind and voted to certify the votes.

 In July 2023, Kelly Loeffler joined the board of directors of PublicSquare, an online marketplace marketed towards conservatives.